 We can’t stress enough how important it is for physicians to have disability insurance.
-Disability insurance protects your current and future finances if you become injured, ill, or disabled and cannot do your job.
+Disability insurance is income protection for your current and future finances if you become injured, ill, or disabled and cannot do your job.

 It is an important measure of protection for all workers, but it is especially important for physicians and high-income earners.
 Without it, a single illness or injury could significantly impact your financial security and your way of life.
-And often, your employer’s group policy or Social Security disability will not be enough.
+And often, your employer’s group policy, employee benefits, and Social Security disability will not be enough.

 We’ve covered the types of disability insurance and the cost of disability insurance extensively in recent months.
 Today we’re taking a deep dive into how to select a provider and the best disability insurance for you.

-Here is our guide to the top disability insurance companies that you should consider before choosing a physician disability insurance policy.
+Here is our guide to the top disability insurance companies that you should consider before you buy disability insurance.

 What to Look For in a Disability Insurance Policy